-A) Introduction
+Introduction

 The focus of this Standard is performance assessment of ecosystem restoration at the field level.
 Numerous frameworks or foundational documents lay out the key aspects, principles or elements of restoration (see Annex I), whether driven by ecological, economic or social concerns.
-This document provides a Standard for field verification of performance in implementing ecosystem restoration - where the restoration is technically, environmentally, socially and economically appropriate and applicable in tropical, temperate and boreal biomes.
+This document provides a practical Standard for field verification of performance in implementing ecosystem restoration - where the restoration is technically, environmentally, socially and economically appropriate.